 Making your resume neat, organized, and easy on the eyes.
 The recruiter will want to just skim-read your resume first, so a tidy resume layout is essential.

-Here’s how to format your resume for maximum performance:
+Here’s how to format your maintenance technician resume for maximum performance:

 Maintenance Technician Resume Format